johnthagen/min-sized-rust/README.md

 > Example project is located in the [`no_std`](no_std) folder.

-Up until this point, our application was using the Rust standard library, `libstd`. `libstd` provides many convenient, well tested cross platform APIs and data types.
+Up until this point, our application was using the Rust standard library, `libstd`. `libstd` provides many convenient, well tested cross-platform APIs and data types.
 But if a user wants to reduce binary size to an equivalent C program size, it is possible to depend only on `libc`.

 It's important to understand that there are many drawbacks to this approach.
 For one, you'll